gabuladze/execution-report-monitor/README.md

 Small Node.js app for monitoring executionReport event time delay.

 # Problem Statement
 Write a small app that can monitor the `executionReport` websocket message delay for X ms. If your order is matched, there will be a message with event type `executionReport` gives many details.
-We want to have a small application that can alert us if the Event time is delivered delayed up to X ms.
+We want to have a small application that can alert us if the Event time is delivered delayed >= X ms.

 [Testnet](https://testnet.binance.vision/) has the free funds to trade.